-You will be entitled to a Test and Trace Support Payment of £500 if you meet the additional criteria below, and one of the following are true for you:
+You're entitled to a Test and Trace Support Payment of £500 if you meet the additional criteria below, and one of the following applies to you:

-- You've been told to stay at home and self-isolate by NHS Test and Trace or the NHS COVID-19 App, either because you have tested positive for coronavirus, or have recently been in close contact with someone who has tested positive, and followed the 'financial support' process on the App
+- Told to self-isolate by NHS Test and Trace or the NHS COVID-19 App, either because you've tested positive for Coronavirus, or have recently been in close contact with someone else who has tested positive, and followed the 'financial support' process on the App

-- You're employed or self-employed, but you are unable to work at home, and will lose income as a result of having to self-isolate
+- You're employed or self-employed, but you're unable to work at home, and will lose income as a result of having to self-isolate

 - You're currently receiving any of the following benefits: